Microsoft Dynamics 365: History of Dynamics SL

 Based in Findlay, Ohio, Solomon's roots go back more than 35 years, when co-founders Gary Harpst, Jack Ridge and Vernon Strong started TLB, Inc. in 1980.
-TLB, Inc. stands for The Lord's Business.
-TLB was named to remind the founders why the business was started: to conduct the business according to biblical principles.
+TLB, Inc. stands for The Lord's Business, "to remind the founders why the business was started: to conduct the business according to biblical principles."
 TLB was later renamed Solomon Software, and then Microsoft Dynamics SL.

 History of Dynamics GP

 The Dynamics GP product was originally developed by Great Plains Software, an independent company located in Fargo, North Dakota run by Doug Burgum.
 Dynamics Release 1.0 was released in February 1993.
 It was one of the first accounting packages in the United States that were designed and written to be multi-user and to run under Windows as 32-bit software.
 In late 2000, Microsoft announced the purchase of Great Plains Software.
 This acquisition was completed in April 2001.

 Dynamics GP is written in a language called Dexterity.
 Previous versions were compatible with Microsoft SQL Server, Pervasive PSQL, Btrieve, and earlier versions also used C-tree, although after the buyout all new versions switched entirely to Microsoft SQL Server databases.

+Dynamics GP will no longer be updated after September 2029, with security updates through April 2031.

 Finance

-Microsoft Dynamics 365 Finance is a Microsoft enterprise resource planning (ERP) system for medium to large organisations.
+Microsoft Dynamics 365 Finance is a Microsoft enterprise resource planning (ERP) system for medium to large organizations.
 The software, part of the Dynamics 365 product line, was first on general release in November 2016, initially branded as Dynamics 365 for Operations.
 In July 2017, it was rebranded to Dynamics 365 for Finance and Operations.
 At the same time, Microsoft rebranded their business software suite for small businesses (Business Edition, Financials) to Finance and Operations, Business Edition, however, the two applications are based on completely different platforms.
 Its history includes: